What is faucet

 Install the new faucet

-Follow the manufacturer's instructions to properly install the new faucet, making sure it's securely in place and the connections are tight.
+Follow the manufacturer's instructions to properly mount the new faucet, reconnect the water lines, and test for any leaks.

 Frequently Asked Questions